missystar/Went/How-to-correctly-submit-Issues.md

-# Got trouble?
+# Trouble?
 Help us squashing bugz!

 1. If you use [Xprivacy](https://github.com/M66B/XPrivacy), disable it and run another test on AIMSICD before reporting!
 Make sure you only restricted [THESE VALUES](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/25#issuecomment-42121414)!
 This is especially important if you experience crashes or unexplainable forced closures as well as random reboots of your device.
 2. App still mocking around?
 Click [HERE](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues) to open a new Issue.
 Name it appropriately.